China bans two Australian 'anti-China' scholars - Global Times

 Joske is an analyst at the Australian Strategic Policy Institute, which the Global Times called “infamous for churning out anti-China propaganda and fabricating anti-China issues.”

+He said in a statement on Twitter that the ban is the “latest in a series of attempts by the Chinese Communist Party to punish those who shine a light on its activities” and that he had also judged the risk of travelling to China to be “too high.”

+“I have not held or applied for a Chinese visa for years,” Joske said.

-Reporting by Se Young Lee and Renju Jose; Editing by Shri Navaratnam and Clarence Fernandez
+Reporting by Se Young Lee and Renju Jose; Editing by Shri Navaratnam, Clarence Fernandez and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.